-The mentor, with the candidate, will observe a lesson delivered by an experienced teacher.
-The mentor will hold a post-observation discussion with the candidate to support their learning of what makes an effective lesson.
+The mentor, with the candidate, will observe a lesson for bilingual learners delivered by an experienced teacher.
+The mentor will hold a post-observation discussion with the candidate to support their learning on what makes an effective lesson focused on content and language.
 This discussion will provide the basis of the candidate's evidence of reflection.

-- observe with their mentor an experienced teacher giving a lesson to a group of at least six students for a minimum of 40 and a maximum of 120 minutes - discuss with their mentor, in a post-observation discussion, the key features of an effective lesson.
+- observe, with their mentor, an experienced teacher's lesson teaching a group of at least six bilingual learners for a minimum of 40 and a maximum of 120 minutes - discuss with their mentor, in a post-observation discussion, the key features of what makes an effective lesson focused on content and language.